Individual Studies Courses: Policies and Guidelines

 - The enrollment fee for Individual Studies credit is calculated at the same rate as for other credit courses.

 - Students should enroll within the first three weeks of the Fall and Spring Semesters or immediately after the beginning of Winter or Summer Sessions.
 Students must complete the required 45 hours of course work per credit unit before the last day of the term.
-The last day to register for Individual Studies in Fall and Spring Semesters without incurring a late charge is the same as for all other courses; see the University Dates and Deadlines, late payment fees and the Census Date late charge..
+The last day to register for Individual Studies in Fall and Spring Semesters without incurring a late charge is the same as for all other courses; see the University Dates and Deadlines and late payment fees.

 Related Guidelines and Links